 It can take 90 minutes to absorb the active ingredients with a longer effect of 4-8 hours.

 This administration technique is ideal for managing chronic (long-lasting) symptoms.

 What if I have too much THC?

-When a patient becomes very sick from THC Cannabis, it’s known as “Greening out”.
+When a patient consumes too much THC and feels ill, it’s known as “Greening out”.
 This is usually THC dose-related and happens to people who aren’t used to Medical Marijuana or are using larger amounts than usual.
 The symptoms of a THC overdose are very temporary, and you’re more likely to fall asleep then experiencing any harmful effects.
 THC is non-toxic and has never directly caused a death.
-If you’d like to find out more please click here.
+If you’d like to find out more about Medical Cannabis please visit the TGA’s website here.